Nilsson-D/Nilsson-D.github.io/README.md

 # Welcome

 ## Who am I?
-My field of interest is medicine and I'm currently studying a Masters in Bioinformatics.
+PhD student at Lunds University with a Masters in Bioinformatics.
+I enjoy programming and data science.
+Highly interested in machine and deep learning.